Eth3rus/eth3rus.github.io/index.md

 ---

+## Starship Update: December 26, 2024
+SpaceX continues to make significant progress on its Starship program at Starbase, Texas, with multiple vehicles and ground support equipment undergoing preparations and modifications.
+On December 20, two major developments occurred with different Super Heavy boosters: Booster 15 was transported to Massey's for cryogenic testing, while the booster thrust simulator was relocated to Mega Bay, with B15 being mounted onto it.
+The following day, December 21, Booster 14 received additional structural reinforcements, showing SpaceX's continuous improvement approach to their vehicle design.
+This was followed by further modifications on December 22, when a new hot stage ring emerged from the Starfactory, destined for installation on Booster 14.
+On December 23, SpaceX made several updates to the launch infrastructure.
+New Starship lifting pins were installed on the chopsticks at Tower A, and the launch mount received a fresh coat of paint in preparation for the upcoming Flight 7 test.
+In a notable development at Kennedy Space Center's Launch Complex 39A, December 26 saw the first movement of the Mechazilla chopsticks since their installation nearly two years ago.
+However, this movement was performed manually, as the hydraulic systems are yet to be installed.
+These developments demonstrate SpaceX's parallel work streams across multiple boosters and launch facilities as they continue to advance the Starship program toward its next test flight.

 ## Starship Update: December 17, 2024
 SpaceX Starbase Marks Major Milestones with Launch License and Infrastructure Progress.
 In a significant development for SpaceX's Starship program, the company received its launch license for Starship Flight 7 on December 17, marking a crucial step toward the next orbital test flight of the world's largest rocket system.